ucc23/ucc/_clusters/trumpler4.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Trumpler 4 is a moderately populated, very dense object of high C3 quality.
-It is very well-studied in the literature.
-This object shares a moderate percentage of members with a later reported entry.
+    <b>IC 2157</b> is a moderately populated, very dense object of high C3 quality.
+It is located at a moderate distance from the Sun, above the mid-plane.
+It is very well-studied in the literature.<br><br>This object shares a moderate percentage of members with a later reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 3.3
 N_50_val: 98
-scix_url: Trumpler%204
+scix_url: IC%202157
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |